How to Interpret Your Health Screening Results?

 No Fasting Requirements

-Fasting before a health screening can be inconvenient, so most of our screenings don’t require it.
+Fasting before a health screening can be inconvenient, so our test screenings don’t require it.
 Our advanced diagnostics ensure accurate results without fasting.
-For tests that do, we’ll let you know in advance to keep you informed..

 Medications

-Continue taking your regular medications unless I specifically advise otherwise.
-Some medications can affect test results, so always inform me about everything you’re taking, including supplements.
+Continue taking your regular medications unless I advise otherwise.
+Certain medications can affect test results, so be sure to inform me about all medications and supplements you’re taking.

 What to Bring